Skip to content

 DO NOT

-• If they are of such great value to the developer, then they can be enabled through a compile option or environment variable, but must be off by default.
+• If output separators or headers are of great value to you, they can be enabled through a compile option or environment variable, but must be off by default.

-• It is acceptable to output unexpected failures to parse as info or warning.
+• It is acceptable to output unexpected failures to parse as info or as a warning.

-• Output unexpected but ‘normal’ behavior as a warning, this is info or debug.
+• Output unexpected but ‘normal’ behavior as a warning.
+This should be output as info or debug log levels.
 For example, a Modbus client experiencing a timeout.
-There are other mechanisms for conveying to the user this info (diagnostic tags).
+There are other mechanisms for conveying this info to the user, such as diagnostic data points.

-• Output logs that depend on the previous log for context, refer to “self contained and informative” rule:
+• Output logs that depend on the previous log for context.

-• For example, “attempting to connect to server” followed by “ok”.
+• Refer to “self contained and informative” rule.
+For example, “attempting to connect to server” followed by “ok”.

-• It is tempting to set a log level based on if the name ‘feels right’, but they have a job to do - filter information to the user.
+• It may seem logical to set a log level based on the type of content it provides; however, it is important to consider other factors.
+Log levels exist to ensure users receive the information they need and at the time they need it.
 If a user absolutely needs to see a log under normal conditions, even if it is ‘informative’, set it as a warning, not a ‘special info'.
-For example, put the startup message/version as a warning.
+For example, set the startup message/version as a warning.

 • Generate logs continuously at the info level or higher when operating normally:

-• Info will be seen by end users and is intended to convey information about ‘useful information’.
+• Info will be seen by end users and is intended to convey useful information.

 • Use debug for things that happen occasionally but do repeat.